 The Company manufactures and sells investment castings made from steel alloys and metal injection molding ("MIM") parts for internal use in the firearms segment and has minimal sales to outside customers.
-The castings and MIM parts sold to outside customers, either directly or through manufacturers' representatives, represented approximately 1% of the Company's total sales for the year ended December 31, 2020.
+The castings and MIM parts are sold to outside customers, either directly or through manufacturers' representatives.

 On November 23, 2020, the Company acquired substantially all of the Marlin Firearms assets.
 The agreement to purchase these assets emanated from the Remington Outdoor Company, Inc. bankruptcy and was approved by the United States Bankruptcy Court for the Northern District of Alabama on September 30, 2020.
 The purchase price of approximately \$28.3 million was paid with available cash on hand.
-These assets have been moved to the Company's facilities where manufacturing cells that will produce Marlin rifles will be established.
-Shipments of Marlin rifles are ancitipated in the latter half of 2021.
+Shipments of Ruger-made, Marlin lever action rifles commenced late in the fourth quarter of 2021.

-For the years ended December 31, 2020, 2019, and 2018, net sales attributable to the Company's firearms operations were \$565.9 million, \$406.3 million and \$490.6 million.
+For the years ended December 31, 2021, 2020, and 2019, net sales attributable to the Company's firearms operations were \$728.1 million, \$565.9 million and \$406.3 million.
 The balance of the Company's net sales for the aforementioned periods was attributable to its castings operations.